 Two cheers for the pronoun “I” in poetry!
 OK.
 One cheer, maybe?
-The upstanding pronoun has been under attack in some quarters because it seems to make poetry less universal to the reader… more of a diary delight exercise.
+The upstanding pronoun has been under attack in some quarters because it seems to make poetry less universal to the reader and more of a diary delight exercise for the poet.
 But is it, really?

-But what’s terribly wrong when the “I’s” have it in poetry?
-Is it that difficult to identify with the author if it’s all about her?
+But what’s terribly wrong when the “I’s” have it in poetry, anyway?
+Is it that difficult to identify with the author if it’s all about him or her?
 In prose, the opposite is true.
 First-person point of view, a standard from way back, is considered the most intimate, hail-fellow-well-met of all the POV’s and the surest ticket to winning readers over.
 In fact, after a while, the readers adopt the “I” as themselves.
 Writer becomes reader seamlessly!

 So why should poetry be any different than prose?
 Is it because first-person poem are so overwhelmingly popular?
 Is it the hipster syndrome, wherein you rebel against anything the masses take to?

 It should be pointed out, too, that “I” isn’t always as simple as it looks.
 Readers tend to assume the pronoun refers to the poet, but not necessarily.
 It of course can be a persona poem, wherein the “I” is actually a character of the poet’s imagination, the same kind readers are more used to seeing in novels and short stories.
 Thus, you would not refer to “the poet” in the poem, but “the speaker” in the poem.